The RFK Jr. Problem

 before he ran for president in 2024.

-But as he loomed larger and larger in the news, I realized I had his most recent book, The Real Anthony Fauci, Bill Gates, Big Pharma, and the Global War on Democracy and Public Health.
+But as he loomed larger and larger in the news, I realized I had his most recent book, The Real Anthony Fauci.
+Bill Gates, Big Pharma, and the Global War on Democracy and Public Health.

 His publicist must have sent me a review copy when it came out in 2021.
+I found it in a big pile of books on the porch.

-And it was there in chapter three that I discovered the particular loathing that RFK Jr.
+And it was there in chapter 3 that I discovered the particular loathing that RFK Jr. has for the rotavirus vaccines.

 I couldn't make head nor tails of it, which is why I had to call my friend Safi Bakal up.